emintz/ArduinoLib/RTOSAid/README.md

 # To the Reader

 Welcome to the RTOSAid library, the classes that I wish I had when I started to develop ESP32 software.
-I hope that the library aids your development and gives good service.
+I hope that it simplifies your development and gives good service.

-At the time of this writing, late 2023, the software is new, possibly incomplete, and probably contains defects.
+At the time of this writing, late 2023, the software is new, incomplete, and probably contains defects.
 I would be grateful if you would draw my attention to either.

 In the meantime, enjoy!